 Client: NZ Transport Agency Waka Kotahi

-EOS role: End-to-end design and delivery of the sediment-focused baseline freshwater monitoring programme – site selection, methodology, field sampling, analysis and reporting – plus a freshwater ecology AEE for the early enabling works
+Our role: End-to-end design and delivery of the sediment-focused baseline freshwater monitoring programme – site selection, methodology, field sampling, analysis & reporting, plus a freshwater ecology AEE for the early enabling works

 Location: The Ruahine Range just north of the Manawatū Gorge, between the Manawatū and Tararua districts, lower North Island

-When the Manawatū Gorge section of State Highway 3 closed for good, Waka Kotahi NZ Transport Agency set about building Te Ahu a Turanga: Manawatū Tararua Highway – an 11.5 km replacement route that climbs through steep country in the Ruahine Range and crosses the headwaters of several small Manawatū River tributaries.
-Major earthworks in terrain like that carry a real risk of mobilising fine sediment into those streams, so, following early discussions with Horizons Regional Council, NZTA commissioned EOS Ecology to design and run a sediment-focused baseline freshwater monitoring programme – a clear, defensible picture of stream condition before construction began, against which the effects of the build could later be measured.
+When the Manawatū Gorge section of State Highway 3 closed for good, NZ Transport Agency Waka Kotahi (NZTA) set about building Te Ahu a Turanga: Manawatū Tararua Highway, an 11.5 km replacement route that climbs through steep country in the Ruahine Range and crosses the headwaters of several small Manawatū River tributaries.
+Major earthworks in terrain like that carry a real risk of mobilising fine sediment into those streams, so following early discussions with Horizons Regional Council, NZTA commissioned EOS Ecology to design and run a sediment-focused baseline freshwater monitoring programme – a clear, defensible picture of stream condition before construction began, against which the effects of the build could later be measured.

-We built the programme from the ground up, selecting 19 monitoring sites across six subcatchments through an ecological value-and-risk ranking so that effort was concentrated where it mattered most.
-From December 2018 we tracked the sediment-related measures that matter for these streams – visual water clarity, total suspended solids, turbidity, and deposited fine sediment cover – across repeated dry- and wet-weather rounds, sampled macroinvertebrate communities across the seasons, and later added aluminium and pH in anticipation of the aluminium-based flocculants likely to be used in construction sediment-detention ponds.
-The catchments told distinctly different stories, mostly tracking land use: the most degraded stream was unfenced agricultural country with stock access and active bank erosion, while the healthiest was a forested gully protected within a QEII covenant.
+We built the programme from the ground up, selecting 19 monitoring sites across six subcatchments through an ecological value-and-risk ranking so effort was concentrated where it mattered most.
+From December 2018 we tracked the sediment-related measures that matter for these streams (visual water clarity, total suspended solids, turbidity, and deposited fine sediment cover) across repeated dry- and wet-weather rounds, sampled macroinvertebrate communities across the seasons, and later added aluminium and pH in anticipation of the aluminium-based flocculants likely to be used in construction sediment-detention ponds.
+The catchments told distinctly different stories, mostly tracking land use, with sites in unfenced agricultural country and active bank erosion having higher sediment measures than forested gullies.
 That contrast carried a clear management message – construction trigger values should be derived from each catchment’s own baseline rather than from off-the-shelf national guidelines.

-Midway through the baseline work, and under tight timeframes, we also produced a freshwater ecology assessment of environmental effects for the early enabling works – the access-track upgrades and stream crossings needed before the main build could start.
-That assessment confirmed native fish in the affected streams, including the At Risk – Declining longfin eel alongside shortfin eel, bullies and kōura, and concluded that the effects of the six crossings would be no more than minor provided the right mitigation was in place – fish rescue and relocation, dry worksites, robust erosion and sediment control, and ‘stream-simulation’ culverts designed to keep fish passage open.
-Throughout the fieldwork, iwi representatives joined our sampling trips to get to know the affected waterways and the field techniques involved.
-The lasting value is the baseline itself: it fed directly into the resource-consent process, and the construction-phase monitoring continues to use many of the sites we established – exactly the role a well-designed baseline is meant to play.
+Midway through the baseline work, and under tight timeframes, we also produced a freshwater ecology AEE for the early enabling works – the access-track upgrades and stream crossings needed before the main build could start.
+Throughout the fieldwork, iwi representatives joined our sampling trips to get to know the affected waterways and the field techniques.
+The lasting value is the baseline itself: it fed directly into the resource-consent process, anchored construction-phase monitoring through to the highway’s June 2025 opening, and remains the reference point against which its operational effects on these streams can be measured – exactly the role a well-designed baseline is meant to play.

 Masterton Town Water Abstraction